“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Pro 5: Less Competition

-There is less competition in land investing compared to other forms of real estate.
+There is less competition in the land investment space compared to other forms of real estate.

 Most real estate investors are looking for residential property or commercial property and have little interest in vacant land.